recursivezero/tz-fabric/README.md

 🧠 Response caching for fast navigation (Prev/Next)
-✅ Validates whether uploaded image is a proper fabric image 🧭 Drawer and navigation UI for enhanced experience Upload and record of fabric images and related audios Search Similar images through a query
+✅ Validates whether uploaded image is a proper fabric image 🧭 Drawer and navigation UI for enhanced experience
+📤 Upload and record of fabric images and related audios 🔎 Search Similar images through a query
-A agentic chatbot for fabric queries and task
+🤖 An agentic chatbot for fabric queries and task
 ```

 🛠️ Tech Stack of Frontend